ihfc-iugg/hfqa_tool/README.md

 # Overview

-`hfqa_tool` is a Python package containing tools for independent testing of Heat Flow data quality and structure, adhering to a controlled vocabulary.
+**Heat Flow Quality Analysis Toolbox** `hfqa_tool` is a Python package containing tools for independent testing of Heat Flow data quality and structure, adhering to a controlled vocabulary.
 This is developed in compliance with the paper by Fuchs et al. (2023) titled "[Quality-assurance of heat-flow data: The new structure and evaluation scheme of the IHFC Global Heat Flow Database](https://doi.org/10.1016/j.tecto.2023.229976)," published in Tectonophysics 863: 229976.
 Also revised for the newer release 2024.

 # Documenation
 The official documentation with usage is at: